TechedLemur/expo-workshop/README.md

 Run the app on your device scanning the QR code in the Expo app.
 Alternatively, run the app on an emulator by pressing `a` for Android or `i` for iOS.

 If you have connection issues, try running the app with `npx expo start --tunnel` instead.
-This will tunnel the connection through Expo's servers.
+This create a proxy server that will allow you to run the app on your device even if you are not on the same network as your computer.
+You need to install ngrok to use this feature.
+You can install ngrok by running `npm install -g ngrok`.

 ### Common Issues